 Different Types of Water Tanks and Their Purposes

-Below ground water tanks are more expensive to install than their above ground counterparts, but have a longer lifespan because they're not as exposed to the elements.
+Underground water tanks are more expensive to install than their above-ground counterparts but have a longer lifespan because they're not as exposed to the elements.
 They may be made of concrete, metal (including steel), or polyethylene (plastic).

 Installation cost - Because they're below ground, regular maintenance is essential to prevent water contamination.
 Because you will have to excavate a large area for the tank and new plumbing, expect to pay at least $5,000 for labor and materials, in addition to the cost of the tank.

 Specific Uses for Water Storage Tanks

 Fire protection - The West and Southwest regions of the U.S. suffered some of the worst forest fires in history this year.
 You'll be better equipped to keep fire away from your home or operate a sprinkler system with a water tank that can hold hundreds or thousands of gallons.

 - Potable water - Small bladder tanks that can be kept under a porch or in a crawl space are ideal for storing drinkable water for emergencies.
 Vertical water tanks may hold significant quantities of drinking water, making them ideal for individuals who don't have access to a municipal supply.

 - Water heating - We have grown used to having hot water at our fingertips when needed.
 Small storage or bladder tanks that can be used to supply your water heater will provide showers, laundry, and dishwashing without drawing from your drinking water tank.